-- A. Alcoholic beverages may be served at College-sponsored events or non-College-sponsored events held on College premises with the written approval of the President upon securing the proper licensing, permitting, insurance, and meeting all local and state requirements related to usage control. - B. Specific curricula or program areas may have acceptable use policies upon approval of the President. - C. The handling of prescription/controlled medications as part of health science clinical assignments is granted by the President. - D. Employees should report to work fit for duty and free of any adverse effects of illicit drugs or alcohol.
+- A. Alcohol may be served at College-sponsored events or non-College-sponsored events held on College premises with the written approval of the President upon securing the proper licensing, permitting, insurance, and meeting all local and state requirements related to usage control. - B. Specific curricula or program areas may have acceptable use policies upon approval of the President.

+- C. The handling of prescription/controlled medications as part of health science clinical assignments is granted by the President. - D. Employees should report to work fit for duty and free of any adverse effects of illicit drugs or alcohol.
 This does not prohibit employees from the lawful use and possession of prescribed medications.
 Employees must, however, consult with their physicians about the medication's effect on their fitness for duty and the ability to work safely and promptly disclose restrictions to their supervisor.
-Employees should not, however, disclose underlying medical conditions to supervisors, but should do so to the HIPAA) official in Human Resources.
+Employees should not, however, disclose underlying medical conditions to supervisors, but should do so to the Health Insurance Portability and Accountability Act (HIPAA) official in Human Resources.
+In accordance with the College's "Disability Accommodation" policy contained in the Employee Handbook, the College provides reasonable accommodations to qualified individuals with disabilities in compliance with applicable law.
+Employee requests for accommodations should be directed to Human Resources.